 Project Contractor: Landtec

-According to Dialog Design’s Project Landscape Architect, Doug Carlyle, “The trees on 99th Avenue, in the Plasa and its gardens have been notable in their growth since their installation in 2014.
+Along 99th Avenue, an additional 54 trees were planted in 1,104 total cubic meters of soil volume.
+According to Doug Carlyle, project landscape architect at Dialog: “The trees on 99th Avenue, in the plaza, and its gardens have been notable in their growth since their installation in 2014.
 The incorporation of DeepRoot Silva Cells for healthy root systems has facilitated the required soil mix volumes for tree maturity with integrated aeration, water, and drainage.
 I have been personally struck by their health and vigor over the past several years.”

-Today there is a stronger pedestrian link to downtown, the river valley and the extension of the Heritage Trail along 99th Avenue.
-The new plaza invites a growing number of visitors, downtown employees, and residents to walk, enjoy, and interact with the site’s blue and green amenities and infrastructure.
+A total of 3,000 Silva Cells were installed in this project, an important element in its having received the LEED Gold Certification, the green building rating system.
+The project was also awarded the Edmonton Urban Design Award in 2015.
+Today there is a stronger pedestrian walking link to downtown, the river valley, and the extension of Heritage Trail along 99th Avenue.
+The new plaza invites a growing number of visitors, downtown employees, and residents to walk, enjoy, and interact with the site’s amenities and green infrastructure.